 Industry and Government Relations

-The committee plans Projects Preview, works with NUCA of Nebraska’s lobbying firm to monitor state legislative and regulatory issues impacting the industry, lobbies Nebraska’s delegation in Congress on federal issues impacting infrastructure; and oversees advocacy activities.
+The committee plans Projects Preview, works with NUCA of Nebraska’s lobbying firm to introduce and support legislation impacting the underground utility construction industry; monitors state legislative and regulatory issues impacting the industry, lobbies Nebraska’s delegation in Congress on federal issues impacting infrastructure; and oversees advocacy activities.

 Lincoln Winwater Works